AI API

 • Function Calling - Tool/function support for external integrations

-• Multi-provider - Access Claude, Groq, and vLLM through one API
+• Multi-provider - Access OpenAI, Gemini, Claude, and ThreatWinds self-hosted models through one API

-• Multimodal - Support for text, images, audio, and video inputs
+• Multimodal - Support for text, images, and audio inputs

 • Extended Reasoning - Enable step-by-step reasoning for complex tasks